Quantum measurements constrained by the third law of thermodynamics: Measurement schemes constrained by the third law

 Of course, even if a sharp or norm-1 observable $\E$ fails the strict non-disturbance condition, this does not imply that some non-disturbed observables do not exist.
 In \app{app:non-disturbance}, we show that if an observable is small-rank as per \defref{defn:small-rank}, then it holds that a third-law constrained measurement of such an observable will disturb all observables, even if they commute.
 Second, we show that if $\E$ is a non-degenerate observable as per \defref{defn:non-degenerate}, then the class of non-disturbed observables will be commutative, and any pair of non-disturbed observables will commute.
 That is, for any $\F$ and $\G$ that are non-disturbed, then it will hold that $[\F, \G] = [\F,\F] = [\G,\G] = \zero$.
 In other words, non-degeneracy of the measured observable will spoil the ``coherence'' of the measured system.
 Therefore, to ensure that a measurement of $\E$ does not disturb a non-trivial class of (possibly non-commutative) observables, then $\E$ must be a large rank (and degenerate) observable.

+For the binary qubit observables $\E^{(\lambda)}$ introduced in \eq{eq:example-qubit-binary}, there exists a third law constrained measurement of $\E^{(\lambda)}$ such that all commuting observables $\F$ are non-disturbed if and only if $\lambda < 1$, in which case $\E^{(\lambda)}$ are completely unsharp.
+But note that since $\E^{(\lambda)}$ is always a degenerate observable when $0 < \lambda <1$, then the non-disturbed observables $\F$ must also be commutative.
+On the other hand, if $\lambda = 1$, then $\E^{(\lambda)}$ is a small-rank observable and so its measurement will disturb all observables.
 In \app{app:non-disturbance}, we construct an explicit example where the measurement of a sharp observable that is large-rank, and hence degenerate, will not disturb a non-trivial class of possibly non-commutative observables.
 This is a binary observable $\E$ acting in a two-qubit system $\hs = \co^2 \otimes \co^2$, defined by $\E_x = \one \otimes |x\>\<x|$.
 Note that these effects have rank 2, and are hence also degenerate.
 In such a case, any observable $\F$ with effects $\F_y \otimes \one$ will be non-disturbed, and it may be the case that $[\F,\F] \ne \zero$.